honeytrap/honeytrap/README.md

 }
 ```

-Note that all the request body fields are optional and if not present, will instead have all events returned, but if `page` is being used then `response_per_page` must be set as well.

-The `types` and `sensor` field provides a means of filtering based on strings or regular expressions which will filter out the events according to the set criterias.
+> All the fields in the request body are optional and when ommitted, all events are simply returned.
+If the `page` field is used, then the `response_per_page` field is also mandatory.
+The `types` and `sensor` field provide a means of filtering based on strings or regular expressions, filtering out the events based on the set criterias.

-The API will responds with the following response body as regarding the above request:
+The following response body is an example reply to the command above:

 ```json
 {